Exploiting $\mathbf{c}$-Closure in Kernelization Algorithms for Graph Problems: Irredundant Set

 \problemdef {Irredundant Set} {A graph $G$ and $k \in \mathds{N}$.} {Is there an irredundant set $S$ of at least $k$ vertices in $G$?}

-\textsc{Irredundant Set} is W[1]-hard in general \cite{DFR00} but it admits a kernel with at most $(d + 1) k$ vertices in $d$-degenerate graphs.
+\textsc{Irredundant Set} is W[1]-hard with respect to~$k$~\cite{DFR00} but it admits a kernel with at most~$(d + 1) k$ vertices in $d$-degenerate graphs.
 This is because any $d$-degenerate graph on at least $(d + 1) k$ vertices contains an independent set and thus an irredundant set of at least $k$ vertices.
+Observe also that every bipartite graph on~$n$ vertices has an irredundant set of size at least~$n/2$ since every independent set is an irrendundant set.
+In other words, \textsc{Irredundant Set} admits a trivial~$2k$-vertex kernel on bipartite graphs.
 In this section, we show that \textsc{Irredundant Set} admits a kernel with $\Oh(c^{5/2} k^3)$ vertices.
 Our kernelization relies on the Ramsey bound (\Cref{lemma:ramsey}) and the bound on induced matchings (\Cref{lemma:im:ramseyd2}).
 We show that the following reduction rule suffices to obtain a polynomial kernel.